-From December 2018 the station will become a new rail hub, connecting Thameslink and Crossrail services and providing direct links to St Pancras International and three airports: Gatwick, Heathrow and Luton.
-Work at the station was completed in 2012.
+From December 2018 Farringdon will be transformed into one of London’s most important transport hubs, connecting Thameslink to the Elizabeth Line and providing direct links to St Pancras International and three airports: Gatwick, Heathrow and Luton.

 - Dedicated new ticket hall for Thameslink and Crossrail passengers